marawan206/Employee-CRUD-MERN/README.md

 ## Next Steps

-The next phase of this project will be the integration of the React frontend, completing the full-stack web application.
+- The next phase of this project will be the integration of the React frontend, completing the full-stack web application.
+(8-Sep-2024)
+- Next phase is to integrate css in the file